Vatican says open to accord with traditionalists

-VATICAN CITY The Vatican on Wednesday told an ultra-traditionalist splinter group it would have to accept some non-negotiable doctrinal principles before it could fully rejoin the Roman Catholic Church.
+VATICAN CITY The Vatican on Wednesday told an ultra-traditionalist splinter group they will have to accept some non-negotiable doctrinal principles before they can fully rejoin the Roman Catholic Church.

-Leaders of the dissident Society of Saint Pius X (SSPX) held several hours of meetings with the Vatican's doctrinal officials to discuss how to finalize two years of negotiations aimed at eventual reconciliation.
+Leaders of the dissident Society of Saint Pius X (SSPX) held several hours of meetings with the Vatican's top doctrinal officials to discuss how to finalise several years of negotiations aimed at eventual reconciliation.

 The Vatican did not release the text of the preamble handed to Fellay.
 But it said it included certain doctrinal principles and guidelines for interpreting Church teaching so that the SSPX was not fundamentally out of step with the Vatican.

-The SSPX defied Rome in 1988 by consecrating four bishops, triggering their excommunication.
-In a gesture of reconciliation, Pope Benedict has lifted those bans and promoted the use of the traditional Latin Mass the SSPX favors.
+The SSPX defied the Vatican in 1988 by consecrating four of its own bishops, triggering their excommunication.
+In a gesture of reconciliation, Pope Benedict has lifted those bans and promoted the use of the traditional Latin Mass the SSPX favours.

 But he has until now refused to grant the SSPX bishops the right to reject other teachings of the Second Vatican Council (1962-1965), such as its historic reconciliation with Judaism and other faiths, or assume official positions in the Church.

-Vatican spokesman Rev Federico Lombardi said there was no deadline for the traditionalists to accept the doctrinal principles, but added the Vatican expected a response "in a matter of months."
+Vatican spokesman Rev Federico Lombardi said there was no deadline for the traditionalists to accept the doctrinal principles.
+But he added that the Vatican expected a response "in a matter of months."

 "They now have to reflect on this offer.
 That was the aim of this meeting," Lombardi said.